Yarnss/stats220/index.md

 * `image_write(final_meme, "final_meme.png")`

-## Motivation/inspiration for this meme
+## Motivation/Inspiration For This Meme 🤔

 1. I found a funny meme on Google
 2. I copied the joke from the meme, but replaced the photos with others I had found on Google